 These a la carte workshops will be offered twice a month – held in November, January, and February – each with a particular theme, and fit within a sequence.
 You are welcome to attend as many workshops as you would like, but for students who attend all workshops (or make effort to receive all content) there will be a special event held in the Spring semester for those who attended all six sessions.
 These workshops are open to all first-year students, all new student group leaders, and to all students that are searching to learn more about the foundations of leadership.
 You can find the schedule for each of these workshops on WUGO by searching “Emerging Leaders” and the schedules will be posted across campus – physically and digitally.

-If you have any further questions about Emerging Leaders 2020, feel free to contact Hope Young, Coordinator for Diverse Communities.
+If you have any further questions about Emerging Leaders , contact Campus Life.